The South Indian

 SUPPORT AND GUIDANCE WILL BE GIVEN BY SENIORS.

-come with your family and friends and take part in this pooja.
+come with your family and friends and take part in pooja.

-singing slokas, learning carnatic music and knowing stories about our
+confident in singing slokas, learning carnatic music and knowing stories about our culture?

-things that you took for granted when you were a child in India?
+learning the things that you took for granted when you were a child in

-various ages on two Sundays a month.
-All fees paid for the classes will
+children of various ages on two Sundays a month.
+All fees paid for the

-of Scotland, 76, Hamilton road, Rutherglen, Glasgow G73
+Venue: Hindu Temple of Scotland, 76, Hamilton Rd, Rutherglen,

 Timings: 1130 AM for children over six years of age